ekmadsen/ServiceProxy/README.md

 ## Benefits

 You can create, configure, and dependency-inject thread-safe service proxies in a single location: the .NET Core application's Startup class.
 Then use the proxies in the application's MVC or WebAPI controllers by simply calling their methods.
-You do not need to perform any further proxy configuration, cleanup, or *code ceremony* in the controller code.
+You do not need to perform any further proxy configuration, disposal, or *code ceremony* in the controller code.

 By *code ceremony* I mean wordy code that does not concisely express the programmer's intent.
 C#'s [expression-bodied function members](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-6#expression-bodied-function-members) is a great example of a programming language syntax that eliminates code ceremony.